mousepawmedia/devdocs/network/source/network/phabricator.rst

 If you don't have access to Arcanist, you can still upload your changes to a Revision via a patch file.

-You should still work on a separate branch from ``master``.
+You should still work on a separate branch from `` devel ``.
 Create a patch via...

 ..  code-block:: bash